Commonwealth Home Support Programme vs Support at Home

 Personalised care plans

-One of the key advantages of Home Care Packages is the ability to develop a personalised care plan tailored to your specific needs and preferences.
+One of the key advantages of Support at Home is the ability to develop a personalised care plan tailored to your specific needs and preferences.
 This includes a broader range of services beyond what’s offered in CHSP, such as:

-- Assistive technology – devices or modifications to enhance safety and mobility at home
+• Assistive technology – devices and/or modifications to enhance safety and mobility at home

 Flexibility and choice

-Home Care Packages are consumer-directed, meaning you have greater flexibility in choosing your service providers and tailoring services to your needs.
-You work with your chosen provider to decide how to best use the funding allocated to you.
+Support at Home is care recipient-centric, meaning you have greater flexibility in choosing your service providers and tailoring services to your needs.
+You work with your chosen provider to decide how to best use the funding allocated to you; to ensure this arrangement best covers your needs.

 Assessment and eligibility

-To access a Home Care Package, you need to be assessed by the Aged Care Assessment Team.
-This is known as an ACAT Assessment and it’s more comprehensive than the RAS assessment for CHSP.
+To access Support at Home, you need to be assessed by the Aged Care Assessment Team.
+This is known as an ACAT Assessment and it’s more comprehensive than the RAS assessment for CHSP – learn more about how to navigate an assessment (and reassessment if needed) here.

 Cost and funding

-Home Care Packages receive a greater government subsidy than CHSP, but the amount depends on the level of the Home Care Package you’re assigned.
+Eligible care recipients of Support at Home receive a greater government subsidy than CHSP recipients, but the exact amount depends on the Support at Home Classification Level that you’re allocated.
 You may still be required to contribute to the cost, based on your financial situation.

 What are the key differences between CHSP and HCP?